Former fire chief Mecey recalls 34 years with the city

 Mecey recalled that it wasn’t until 2015 that the fire department added additional staff.

-“We added a couple of guys, and then finally last year we were able to make that full swap.
+“We added a couple of guys and then finally last year we were able to make that full swap.
 Now we're staffing a minimum of seven people 24 hours a day running two engine companies.
-In 1998, we were running 1,200 calls a year and we felt it was a service to the community, and just the impact it had of running that many calls, trying to use people being recalled from home for everything, where now we're running 3,500 calls a year.
+In 1998, we were running 1,200 calls a year and we felt as a service to the community and just the impact it had of running that many calls trying to use people being recalled from home for everything, where now we're running 3,500 calls a year.
 So, those two engine companies are extremely busy.

 Move to Columbia Street